-SECTION 4.
-Sections 2-84-020, 2-84-030, 2-84-040 and 2-84-050 of the Municipal Code of Chicago are hereby amended by deleting the language struck-through and inserting the language underscored, as follows:
+SECTION 5.
+Sections 2-84-020, 2-84-030 and 2-84-040 of the Municipal Code of Chicago are hereby amended by deleting the language struck-through and inserting the language underscored, as follows:

-2-84-020 Police board Board - Establishment, membership and organization.
+2-84-020 Police board - Establishment, membership and organization.

-(a) There is hereby created a police board Police Board consisting of nine members to be appointed by the mayor Mayor, pursuant to the process set forth in Section 2-80-080, by and with the advice and consent of the eity council City Council.
-Except in the case of vacancies filled for the remainder of an unexpired term, board Board members shall be appointed for a term of five years, or until their respective successors are appointed and qualified.
-Provided, however, that no person shall be eligible for reappointment to the board Board if such person has served on the board Board for more than ten years during his or her lifetime.
-Board members shall be reasonably compensated for their service on the board Board as provided for in the annual appropriation ordinance.
+(a) There is hereby created a police board consisting of nine members to be appointed by the mayor, pursuant to the process set forth in Section 2-80-080, by and with the advice and consent of the city council.
+Except in the case of vacancies filled for the remainder of an unexpired term, board members shall be appointed for a term of five years, or until their respective successors are appointed and qualified.
+Provided, however, that no person shall be eligible for reappointment to the board if such person has served on the board for more than ten years during his or her lifetime.
+Board members shall be reasonably compensated for their service on the board as provided for in the annual appropriation ordinance.

-2-84-030 Police board Board - Powers and duties.
+2-84-030 Police board - Powers and duties.

-The board Board shall exercise the following powers:
+The board shall exercise the following powers:

-1. When a vacancy occurs in the position of superintendent of police, to nominate three candidates to fill the position and to submit those nominations to the mayor;

-21. To adopt rules and regulations for the governance of the police department Police Department of the City;

-32 To serve as a board to hear disciplinary actions for which a suspension for more than the 30 days expressly reserved to the superintendent is recommended, or for removal or discharge involving officers and employees of the police department Police Department in the classified civil service of the City; and

-43. To serve as a board to consider appeals, pursuant to Section 2-84-035, by applicants for a probationary police officer position who have been removed from the Department of Police's eligibility list due to the results of a background investigation.
+- 1. When a vacancy occurs in the position of superintendent of police, to nominate three candidates to fill the position and to submit those nominations to the mayor; - 2 1.
+To adopt recommend rules and regulations for the governance of the police department of the City; and - 32.
+To serve as a board to hear disciplinary actions for which a suspension for more than the 30 days expressly reserved to the superintendent is recommended, or for removal or discharge involving officers and employees of the police department in the classified civil service of the city. - 4 3.
+To serve as a board to consider appeals, pursuant to Section 2-84-035, by applicants for a probationary police officer position who have been removed from the Department of Police's eligibility list due to the results of a background investigation.